wenyen-hsu/blender_44_3mf_addon/README.md

 - Updated initialization of operator classes to properly pass arguments to parent classes
 - Support for Blender 3.2+ view context handling
+- Fixed metadata handling to prevent TypeError when metadata contains None values (v1.1.0)

+### Bugfixes

+#### v1.1.0
+- Fixed an issue where importing 3MF files would fail with `TypeError: bpy_struct: item.attr = val: Scene.name doesn't support None from string types` by adding a null check before setting object names from metadata

 ## License